gmazzamuto/ng2-google-charts/README.md

 }
 ```

-See more details about [returned values for error event][google-charts-error-event]
+See more details about [returned values for error event][google-charts-error-event].

 ### Select

 The `select` event is fired when a chart is selected/clicked.

-Bind the `chartSelect` event in `google-chart` component, like this:
+Bind the `chartSelect` event in the `google-chart` component, like this:
 ```html
 <google-chart [data]='pieChartOptions' (chartSelect)='select($event)'></google-chart>
 ```

-It returns an event which interface looks like this:
+Your `select()` function is passed an event whose interface looks like this:
 ```ts
 interface ChartSelectEvent {
   message: string;